JQ75DJ1JVM

 Dear Sister,

-The third way that Jesus grieved with his friends is through weeping with them.
+The third way that Jesus grieved with his friends was through weeping with them.
 Jesus was moved to tears over the loss of Lazarus.
 In John 11:33, “When Jesus therefore saw her [Mary] weeping, and the Jews who came with her also weeping, He was deeply moved in spirit and was troubled.”
 There are two ideas about why Jesus was deeply moved, but I would like to believe it is a combination of both.
-He was deeply moved due to the direct death of his close friend Lazarus and Jesus felt anger toward the brokenness, separation and hopelessness that humanity feels when we die without redemption.
+He was deeply moved due to the direct death of his close friend Lazarus, and Jesus felt anger toward the brokenness, separation, and hopelessness that humanity feels when we die without redemption.
 Jesus wept over his friend Lazarus and for all of humanity due to the sin that is in our world that brings destruction and separation.
 Weeping and mourning with our friend is most important in the grieving process.

 bottom of page